Duration: 3 years

-This course is approved by the Health and Care Professions Council (HCPC), the statutory body for Allied Health Professionals.
+This course is approved by the Chartered Society of Physiotherapy (CSP) and the Health and Care Professions Council (HCPC), the statutory body for Allied Health Professionals.
 By the end of your studies, you will be eligible to apply for registration with the HCPC, and will be eligible to apply for full membership of the Chartered Society of Physiotherapy (CSP).

 Typical offer: AAB / 136 UCAS points

-136 UCAS tariff points from 3 full A Levels to include a minimum grade B in Biology, Human Biology, Sport Science or PE.
+136 UCAS tariff points from three full A-levels to include a minimum grade B in Biology, Human Biology, Sport Science or PE.
 General Studies is not accepted.

 BTEC Extended Diploma:

 DDD in a relevant Health, Science or Sport subject.
 Applied Science BTEC Extended Diploma applicants will require a minimum of one Biology unit at Distinction.

 136 UCAS tariff points from an Access to Higher Education Diploma in Health Professions or Science — at least 12 credits in Biology must be at minimum grade Distinction.

 Seven GCSEs with a minimum grade C or grade 4 to include English Language, Mathematics, and Biology, Physical Education or Combined Science.
 Functional Skills Level 2 in English and Mathematics are acceptable in place of GCSE English and Mathematics.

 Those applying with an Access course are only required to have GCSE English Language and Mathematics at grade C or grade 4 or above.
 Functional Skills Level 2 in English and Mathematics are acceptable in place of GCSE English and Mathematics.

 As part of the selection process, we interview short-listed candidates prior to making offers.